TeodoroAnelloasix2/pet-shop-client/README.md

 This project demonstrates my Devops capabilities by building a **cloud-antive application** from sratch on AWS.
 The entire infrastructure is managed as a code, with automated CI/CD pipelines and running on kubernetes.

+> 🚧 **Status: Work in Progress**
+> The core infrastructure is fully functional.
+I'm currently implementing:
+> - User authentication on the application (login/registration)
+> - Automated infrastructure teardown pipeline (`undeploy-infra`)

 ### Architecture

 - **Application**: Golang web app (containerized)